JuliaDocs/Highlights.jl/docs/src/man/lexer.md

 So how does it work?

-Firstly, we define a new method of `definition` in a similar way to the previous section on themes.
-This `definition` returns a `Dict` containing all the rules and metadata needed to lex a string of source code containing `/*`, `//`, and `*/`.
+The first line looks similar to the `@theme` macro usage in the previous section.
+The `@lexer` macro takes two arguments -- the lexer name and it's definition `Dict`.
+The `Dict` contains all the *rules* used to tokenise source code that gets passed to the generated lexer.

-`:name` is a metadata field that provides a human-readable name for the lexer.
-`:description` provides some basic details about the lexer and what it is for.
+Several *metadata* fields should also be provided. `:name` provides a human-readable name for the lexer. `:description` provides some basic details about the lexer and what it is for.

 `:tokens` is a `Dict` of different *states* that the lexer steps through while trying to determine what to do with each character of a string.
 In this lexer we have two states --